List of Serbian submissions for the Academy Award for Best International Feature Film

+As of 2025, Serbia has submitted thirty-two films, but none of them were nominated.

+Serbia is formerly a part of Yugoslavia, which was nominated in the category six times between 1959 and 1992, three of them were directed by Serbian filmmakers.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

+In 2007, The Trap had made into the nine finalist shortlist, but it ultimately failed to be nominated.

 Below is a list of the films that have been submitted by Serbia and its predecessor states for review by the Academy for the award by year and the respective Academy Awards ceremony.